rekindle-blog/rekindle-blog.github.io/_posts/2021-02-16-lent-fasting.md

 ---
 layout: post
 title: Should Christians Observe Lent?
-An Argument For Fasting
+An Argument for Fasting
 author: gheslop
 tags:
 - New Testament